-The Wells Fargo Cash Wise Visa® Card is a highlight of Wells Fargo’s rewards card lineup, and one of the better no annual fee cash back cards on the market.
-In addition it earns an introductory 1.8% cash back rate on mobile wallet purchases, and an unlimited 1.5% cash rewards on purchases in all other categories.
+The Wells Fargo Cash Wise Visa® Card is a highlight of Wells Fargo’s rewards card lineup and one of the better no-annual-fee cash-back cards on the market.
+In addition, it earns an introductory 1.8% cash back rate on qualified mobile-wallet purchases and an unlimited 1.5% cash rewards on purchases in all other categories.

-The card covers up to $600 against damage to or theft of your cell phone, a $200 cash rewards bonus, 12 months 0% APR on purchases and balance transfers, and a free FICO Score 9 Experian Credit Score, without charging an annual fee!
+The card provides up to $600 of damage or theft insurance for your cell phone, has a $200 cash rewards bonus, offers a 0% intro APR on purchases and qualifying balance transfers for 12 months, and gives you a free FICO Score 9 Experian Credit Score—all without charging an annual fee!

 It’s not all roses for the Cash Wise Visa.
-While you score a great introductory APR on purchases and balance transfers, you need to pay a balance transfer fee of 5% to take advantage of the intro APR rate when transferring from another card, there’s also a $20/25 minimum redemption value for cash back rewards, and you’ll be slugged a 3% foreign transaction fee when making purchases overseas.
+While you score a great introductory APR on purchases and qualifying balance transfers, you need to pay a balance transfer fee of 3% for 120 days, then 5% to take advantage of the intro APR rate when transferring from another card, there’s also a $20/25 minimum redemption value for cash back rewards, and you’ll be slugged a 3% foreign transaction fee when making purchases overseas.

 Taken at face value, the Cash Wise Visa doesn’t offer the same value as a straight 2% cash back card like the Citi® Double Cash Card, but it’s when you look behind the scenes that things start to get interesting.
 Much like Chase’s Freedom cards, the Cash Wise Visa is marketed as a cash back card, and while on its own is exactly that, it has the power to effectively convert that cash to points in the Wells Fargo Go Far Rewards program, if you have a rewards-earning Go Far Rewards card.